International Baccalaureate® Diploma Programme (IBDP)

 Students will have more options available to them for university and their future careers.
 Studies have shown that more than 95% of IB graduates attend undergraduate degrees, offering increased academic opportunities for students to attend local and international institutions.
 The IB Diploma Programme is also recognized by employers more than any other program, providing a wider range of career opportunities in an increasingly interconnected world.

 Guided by the IB Diploma Programme framework and mission and vision, the programme provides a holistic curriculum where students thrive and grow.
 Through the approaches to teaching and learning, the Diploma Programme develops 21st century skills and tools required to succeed in a not so certain future.
 It also promotes balance in students’ daily lives through CAS, which encourages participation in sports, arts, leadership, and service in the community.

 The IB Diploma Programme develops independent learning and critical thinking.
 It encourages students to become globally minded citizens, promoting compassion and an understanding of intercultural differences, both key skills highly prized by employers today.

 The International Baccalaureate® Diploma Programme provides the golden passport for students to enter top universities worldwide.

-You will have a chance to talk to our IB DP Coordinator, Mr. Anthony Brewer, or Admissions Director, Ms. Mary Ewing, to learn more about the advantages of IB DP in preparing for university admissions.
+Join a tour at ASHK - we are proud to be an IB international school.
+Talk to our Secondary Principal / IB Diploma Programme Coordinator, Amanda Shepherd, or our Admissions Team, to learn more about the advantages of IBDP in preparing for university admissions.